codefortheplanet/MODIS_SnowCover_Workflow/README.md

 	<img src="figures/boxplot.png" alt="" width="800">
 	</p>

 	“No decision” pixels also reduced.
 Water pixels are not changed because these have a much higher certainty and cannot be converted back to snow pixels, thus are not processed further in this workflow.
 The visulization for Terra and funsion can be found there.
+Note the images are from Janurary 2016 so part of Alaska has very short daylight hours.

 	<p align="center">
 	<img src="figures/Comparison.jpg" alt="" align="center" width="600">